VerifyTests/EmptyFiles/readme.md

 Throws an exception if the extension is not known.
 There is also a `TryCreateFile` that will return false if the extension is not known.

+Use the optional `useEmptyStringForTextFiles` to create a empty text file if the extension is text.
+The file will be UTF8 no BOM as per https://www.unicode.org/versions/Unicode5.0.0/ch02.pdf "Use of a BOM is neither required nor recommended for UTF-8".

 ### GetPathFor